core-wg/coral/draft-ietf-core-coral.md

 A link relation type identifies the semantics of a link.
 In HTML and in {{RFC8288}}, link relation types are typically denoted by an IANA-registered name, such as `stylesheet` or `type`.
-In CoRAL, all link relation types are, in contrast, denoted by an [Internationalized Resource Identifier (IRI)](#RFC3987), such as \<http://www.iana.org/assignments/relation/stylesheet> or
+In CoRAL, all link relation types are, in contrast, denoted by a [Universal Resource Identifier (URI)](#RFC3986), such as \<http://www.iana.org/assignments/relation/stylesheet> or
 \<http://www.w3.org/1999/02/22-rdf-syntax-ns#type>.
 This allows for the decentralized creation of new link relation types without the risk of collisions when they come from different organizations or domains of knowledge.
-IRIs can also lead to documentation, schema, and other information about a link relation type.
+URIs can also lead to documentation, schema, and other information about a link relation type.
-In CoRAL documents, these IRIs are only used as identity tokens, though, and are compared with Simple String Comparison as specified in
+In CoRAL documents, these URIs are only used as identity tokens, though, and are compared with Simple String Comparison as specified in
-{{Section 5.3.1 of RFC3987}}.
+{{Section 6.2.1 of RFC3986}}.

 Link contexts and link targets can both be either a URI, a literal value, or an anonymous resource.